Add iOS as a target platform from Android start

 Configure iOS development

-1. To configure the command-line tools to use the installed version of Xcode, run the following commands.
+To configure the command-line tools to use the installed version of Xcode, use the following commands.

-To use the latest version of Xcode, use this path.
+Use this path for the latest version of Xcode.
 If you need to use a different version, specify that path instead.

 Try to keep to the current version of Xcode.